The story behind my Chopped & Layered Taco Salad comes from my childhood. It was something my mom made all the time when I was growing up.

 - 1/3 cup diced red onion

-- To make the guacamole, cut the avocado in half.
-Remove the pit and scoop out the flesh with a spoon into a small bowl.
-Add the Greek yogurt, lime juice, salt, and hot sauce (to taste).
-Mash with a fork to break up avocado and stir until ingredients are combined.
+- To make the guacamole layer, cut the avocado in half.
+Remove the avocado pit and scoop out the flesh with a spoon into a small bowl.
+Mash avocado with a fork to break it up.

 - Assemble the taco salad in a glass trifle bowl in the following order.
-The beef crumbles go at the bottom.
+The cooked taco seasoned ground beef goes at the bottom.
 Follow with half the Romaine lettuce.